Simple watermelon jam, easy to make and full of flavor. A perfect spread capturing the summer flavors.

 We eat lots and lots of watermelons in summer, but basically just as they are, fresh, juicy, preferably refrigerator cold.
 I might make a refreshing watermelon feta salad from time to time or some Greek yogurt popsicles, but that's about it!

-I couldn’t be happier with the result.
-The jam is sweet and mellow, aromatic and it looks really pretty.
-Perfect to make when you buy a huge watermelon and you are worried you might not be able to eat it all in time.
+I couldn't be happier with the result.
+The jam is sweet and mellow and aromatic, and it looks really pretty.
+Perfect to make when you buy a huge watermelon, and you are worried you might not be able to eat it all in time.